Validation of TOI-1221 b: A warm sub-Neptune exhibiting TTVs around a Sun-like star: Analysis

-With these results and calculations taken together, we consider all of the practical false-positives ruled out.
+Of course, realistic RV curves depend strongly on orbital inclination, phase, and eccentricity which are all unknown.
+There is the additional possibility of the observed RV ``slope" not being a true gradual slope, but undersampled aliasing of a moderate-strength signal with period shorter than the 2-year coverage.
+Much uncertainty remains because we have few RV measurements with poor precision.

+While the 91.7-day period signal passes all planetary validation checks, the data allow for the presence of another companion in the system.
+The observations leave room for another body out to roughly 30 au and less than about 0.24 $M_\odot$.
+Such a companion does not pose photometric dilution issues, but may have an impact in inducing TTVs.
+With all these validation results taken together, we consider the practical false-positives ruled out.
 From this point onward, we consider the transit events to be caused by a planet and fit the light curve following that assumption.
 We will adopt the nomenclature of TOI-1221 b to refer to this planet moving forward.